warbe-maker/VBA-Component-Management/README.md

 | auto&#8209;open&nbsp;not&nbsp;setup| When the [_Add-in folder_](#compmans-default-files-and-folders-environment) is de-configured (no folder is selected when with 'Configure') a setup auto-open is removed |

 ### Common Components
-_Common Components_ are considered a key to the productivity and performance of VB-Projects, provided they are well designed and carefully tested.
-CompMan's aim is to support keeping them up-to-date in Vb-Proje TS using them.
-Even when not completely imported/used the serve as a rich source for procedures being copied.
+_Common Components_ are considered a key to productivity and performance of VB-Project development - provided:
+- well designed and carefully tested
+- up-to-date in VB-Projects using them

+One of CompMan's aims is to specifically support Common Components in recognition and management in order to keep them up-to-date in VB-Projects using them.
+For an optimum support CompMan distinguishes between ***hosted*** and ***used*** Common Components, whereby ***hosted*** remains an optional concept when using CompMan.

 #### The concept of "hosted" Common Components
 Experience has shown than only a dedicated Workbook/VB-Project is appropriate for the development and especially the testing of a _Common Component_.
 It is required for the provision of a comprehensive test environment which also supports regression testing. _CompMan_ supports this concept by allowing to specify a _Common Component_ as being hosted in a Workbook.
 However, practice has shown that a modification or amendment  of a _Common Component_ is often triggered by a VB-Project just using, i.e. not hosting, it. _CompMan_ therefore supports this by keeping a record of which Workbook/VB-Project has last modified it.